Illuminating the Path to Peace

 Lobbying for Change

-The first step in change is the conviction that change is needed….
-Those working for peace, economic justice, social equity and environmental integrity must all stay connected.
+It is clear that the multi-faceted problems outlined in this book will require a multi-faceted solution.
+No one person or organisation will have the wisdom needed to deal with all of the issues that must be addressed.
+Those working for peace, economic justice, social equity and environmental integrity must all stay connected, sharing their ideas and insight.
 ‘Staying connected’ in such a grandiose project will never mean total agreement in everything, rather a constant cycle of communication, action, feedback and evaluation.
-Honest dialogue about successes and failures is a protection against major mistakes during alternative policy development….
+Honest dialogue about successes and failures is a protection against major mistakes during alternative policy development.

 So how would we actually go about bringing an end to the military?
 The first and most important requirement is that the military come under civilian control; then we must look at effective disarmament and the redirection of military resources, including human resources, towards more humanitarian aims; finally we must seek alternative means of resolving conflict.
 We also need to bring the research community into this question so that disarmament becomes a long-term reality.